As seen in HME Business magazine: https://hme-business.com/articles/2018/01/05/choosing.aspx

 Your Catheter Customers Might Not Realize They Have Options

-“It’s equally important to educate your customers on the options available to them for intermittent catheterization, as so much of their regimen compliance and your resulting customer retention depends on their personal experience and comfort with their daily-use catheter,” Wells explains.
+“It’s equally important to educate your customers on the options available to them for intermittent catheterization, as so much of their regimen compliance and your resulting customer retention depends on their personal experience and comfort with their daily-use catheter,” Cure Medical explains.
 “If something’s not working well for them, you as a provider need to know.”